digidotcom/xbee-java/examples/communication/SendSerialDataSample/ReadMe.txt

   Example setup
   -------------
-    1) Type the 64-bit address of the receiver XBee module in the MainApp class.
+    1) Insert the 64-bit address of the receiver XBee module in the MainApp class.
        Find the 64-bit address labeled on the back of the device, a 16 characters string that follows the format 0013A20040XXXXXX.